-You’ll need to buy an Apple TV (from £60 upwards) that connects to your TV via HDMI, and also connect it and your devices to your home wi-fi network.
+You’ll need to buy an Apple TV (around £150) that connects to your TV via HDMI, and also connect it and your devices to your home wi-fi network.

 If you’ve an iPad, iPhone or Mac running the latest operating systems, select ‘AirPlay’ from your device and then ‘Apple TV’ to stream a view of your MacBook or iPad’s screen to the TV.